Camera Work: Digitalization and Research

 We are refining the digital facsimile and open access-version of Camera Work, hosted at the Heidelberg University Library.
 Together with chief librarian Maria Effinger and her team in Heidelberg we are currently tagging all numbers of Camera Work based on the existing indices of topical research literature.
 For the first time, the journal’s complete contents—images and texts as well as advertisements—are to be systematically catalogued and all essays, reviews, etc. will be searchable as individual bibliographic entries in an international library system.

 The second goal of the project is to publish the proceedings of the international conference “Camera Work: History and Global Reach of an International Magazine,” which took place from 9 to 11 March 2018 in Zurich.
 The symposium was organized in collaboration with the Swiss Institute for Art Research (SIK-ISEA) and generously funded by the Hochschulstiftung of the University of Zurich and the Dr. h.c.
 Kaspar M. Fleischmann Project to Support Research on Photography.
 With a group of renowned international scholars, we discussed questions pertaining to Camera Work’s transnational impact, personal and artistic networks of the photographers in Camera Work as well as the materiality of the art and photography journal.
-The anthology will be published by Heidelberg University Publishing as the first volume of the series Art & Photography in 2020.
+The anthology will be published by Heidelberg University Publishing in the series Art & Photography in 2021.

 Research Aims and Objectives